 Checkpoint inhibitors are also described as a type of monoclonal antibody or targeted treatment.

-How checkpoint inhibitors work
+How do checkpoint inhibitors work?

 Our immune system protects us from disease, killing bacteria and viruses.
 One main type of immune cell that does this is called a T cell.